 …if you had to ask if I wanted a nofollow link from Wikipedia, versus a followed link from some no-name blogger with no authority, I’m going to choose the Wikipedia link, time and time again.
 Google has the capacity to measure all sorts of things about a link, besides just whether or not its followed – the capacity to save themselves from the monster they’ve created.”

 – Episode 1.
 Featuring Russ Jones, Moz, Technical SEO Podcast | Season 1

 I’m glad relevant, contextual back links continue to be the strongest ranking factor within Google1.
 This is the hardest element of SEO to build – the hardest to fake.
-And I emphasize relevant, because at the end of the day domain authority is a metric that can be manipulated.
+And I emphasize relevant.

 It’s no surprise that trustworthy sites tend to link to other trustworthy sites.
 And when a news article or blog post or publication links out, they are making a public endorsement of that landing page / domain and associating their brand with it.

 That’s risk.
 This is a static webpage, not a link within a social media post that will shortly disappear from a user’s feed.
 Furthermore, adding an external link is inviting users to leave your website.
 A webmaster has to feel strongly about the quality of an external entity in order to associate it with their own.

 I’m also glad that with the Penguin 4.0 algorithm update, spam backlinks are devalued and/or ignored from the overall profile (side note: I am not afraid of backlinks).
 Systematic attempts to spam your backlink profile can still result in manual actions from the webspam team (as we’re told), but, at last, this removes the threat of negative SEO from competitors, which webmasters shouldn’t have to worry about.